What is stereotactic radiosurgery?

 Your doctor will let you know what your follow-up schedule will be, depending on the number, size, location and prognosis of your tumours.

-Usually, a member of your care team will call you to check on your recovery around a week after your treatment.
+After your treatment course has finished, a member of your care team will call you to check on your recovery at weeks one, two, four and six.
 You’ll then have a review after four to six weeks with your consultant, and a follow-up MRI of your brain to see how the treatment has worked two to three months later.

 Who is suitable for SRS?